gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 }
 ```

-However, as we can see from the implementation, it's so straightforward
+Actually, as we can see from the implementation, it's so straightforward
 that the interface definition itself has all the information we need to
 generate a mock automatically.